-You've stumbled upon the idea to build a online courses business and now you're ready to take the next steps.
+You've stumbled upon the idea to build a online course and now you're ready to take the next steps.

-There's a lot to think about when building a business, so we put together a guide on how to get started, launch, grow and run your online courses business.
+There's a lot to think about when building a business, so we put together a guide on how to get started, launch, grow and run your online course.

-We also provide you with real-life case studies and examples of founders running successful online courses business (and how much💰 they're making today).
+We also provide you with real-life case studies and examples of founders running successful online course (and how much💰 they're making today).

 Let's take a look at the search trends for online course over the last year:

 - Thinkific (2.28K Alexa Ranking)

 - Udacity (2.99K Alexa Ranking)